-Ajay Bhalla is Full Professor of Global Innovation Management in the Faculty of Management at Cass.
-He is an expert on three areas:
+Ajay Bhalla is Professor of Global Innovation Management in the Faculty of Management at Cass.
+His current research and advisory work falls in three areas:

 He has published in Academy of Management Perspectives, Journal of Operations Management, Journal of World Business, Small Business Economics, International Small Business Journal, Industrial Marketing Management, Business Horizons, European Management Journal, Strategic Change and Journal of Computer Mediated Communication.
 His research has also appeared in Financial Times and has been cited widely in other media outlets such as The Economist, The Times, The Guardian etc. .

 His work (with Joseph Lampel and Pushkar Jha) on examining the case for Employee-owenership in UK has provided the evidence base for the official British Government policy on employee ownership.
 The policy was officially launched in July 2013.

 He has co-authored two influential reports.
 First is Model growth: Do employee owned businesses deliver sustainable performance? .
 Second, is his work with UK Department of Business, Innovation and Skills.
 The report titled The Employee Ownership Advantage: Benefits and Consequences which was released along with the UK Government's Nuttall Review on Employee-Ownership .
 In 2012, he was invited to sit on the Department of Business, Innovation and Skills implementation group responsible for implementing the Employee Ownership policy in UK.

 A variety of organizations have supported his field research.
 These include Wipro which worked with him to write a case-study on Wipro Consulting Services , SAP AG, John Lewis Partnership where he (& Joseph Lampel) worked on examining impact of ownership structure on firm performance in UK, and International Chambers of Commerce where he (Joseph Lampel and Pushkar Jha) worked on counterfeiting and intellectual property survey of global firms.